 If you have bad credit, give it six months to a year of making payments on time because the lenders look for that when you go to them to refinance.
 It shows that you have a good handle on your payments and you are able to pay for your current auto loan.
 Even considering a credit repair company like The Credit Pro or CreditRepair.com can get you where you want to be.

-After a couple months to a year, your on-time payments will result in a positive change to your credit score.
+After a couple of months to a year, your on-time payments will result in a positive change to your credit score.
 Once your score reaches the best state possible then you can consider applying to refinance your auto loan.
 If you are denied for any reason, continue working towards a better score and give it a few more months.

 So, is refinancing worth it?